How to Build a Lead-Generation Website That Increases Sales

 Think about it this way: Would you be happier with a beautiful website that sent you no business or a website you didn’t like the look of but generated more customers and more revenue for your business?

-If you want your website to generate more business, you build your website for your customers, not for you.
+If you want your website to generate more business, you build a website that delivers a great service for your customers, not for you.

 Of course, you want your website to look great—because a great-looking website looks more professional and earns you trust.